Gorseinon: County Council

-Prior to local government re-organisation in 1996, the town of Gorseinon was administered as part of the Lliw Valley district and previously Llwchwr Urban District Council.
-Since 1996, Gorseinon has been governed by the City and County of Swansea council and falls within the Gorseinon and Penyrheol wards of Swansea.
+Prior to local government re-organisation in 1996, the town of Gorseinon was administered as part of the Lliw Valley district, and before that by Llwchwr Urban District Council.
+Since 1996, Gorseinon has been governed by the City and County of Swansea council and falls within the Gorseinon and Penyrheol electoral wards.

 Town Council

 The community of Gorseinon comprises the Gorseinon ward and the southern part of the Penyrheol ward.
-The Gorseinon Town Council developed from the former Gorseinon Community Council in 1998, since when it was able to appoint a town mayor annually.
+The Gorseinon Town Council developed from the former Gorseinon Community Council in 1998, since when it is empowered to appoint a town mayor annually.
 The council now comprises sixteen unpaid volunteers who are elected every four years.
 The council meet at Gorseinon Institute every first Wednesday to discuss local business and planning applications.

 Economy

 Gorseinon has a busy high street area in the centre of the town.
 The other major areas of employment are the nearby Garngoch Industrial estate, in Penllergaer, Gorseinon Business Park and Kingsbridge Business Park.
 Previously, the nearby Bryngwyn steel works and Valeo plant were major employers in the town, however they closed in the 1990s.
 In response to the closures, the National Assembly for Wales set up the Gorseinon Regeneration Strategy to invest in a number of regeneration schemes in the town.

 A large Asda store opened in September 2010.